Mother accused of killing her three young children

-Police said it was a 3-year-old boy, a 2-year-old girl and a 7-month-old girl that died near 24th Street and Southern Avenue Monday evening.
+Police said it was a 3-year-old boy, a 2-year-old girl and a 7-month-old girl who died near 24th Street and Southern Avenue Monday evening.

-Mercedes Fortune with Phoenix police said Tuesday the mother will be booked on three counts of first-degree murder.
+The mother was identified Tuesday as Rachel Henry, 22.
+She was been booked on three counts of first-degree murder.

 The children were found in the living room of the home near the entrance.